 As some of you know, I am based in Vancouver, Canada.
-Here, there is no “confinement” like in other parts of the country or in other countries.
+Here, there is no “lockdown” like in other parts of the country or in other countries.
 However, many shops, businesses and places of entertainment are closed until further notice.
 Same for schools and universities.

 People are asked to stay home as much as possible…which is exactly what I have been doing since mid March.
-I was supposed to travel to France, my home country but cancelled my flights as the country went in total lock-down.
+I was supposed to travel to France, my home country but cancelled my flights as this country went in total lock-down.
 My plane ticket is refundable, but I am unsure as to when said refund will be processed.
 It could be a while…

 I realize how privileged I am to be able to stay home.
 I am not a frontline worker and I have the luxury of setting my own hours and workload.
 Said workload has definitely decreased, but I am fine financially….at least for the time being.

 I am equally privileged to live in Canada, where the healthcare system is more than adequate and where all levels of government are working together to provide assistance and see us through this crisis.